-Referred to:
+Referred to: Finance.

-1 A BILL TO BE ENTITLED

-AN ACT TO PROTECT SMALL BUSINESSES FROM CERTAIN SALES AND USE TAX ASSESSMENTS, TO HELP SMALL BUSINESSES UNDERSTAND THE COMPLEXITIES OF THE SALES AND USE TAX LAWS BY REQUIRING CONSULTATION FROM THE DEPARTMENT OF REVENUE, AND TO ALLOW ALL TAXPAYERS TO RELY ON VERBAL ADVICE FROM THE DEPARTMENT OF REVENUE.

-The General Assembly of North Carolina enacts:

-SECTION 1.
-Article 9 of Chapter 105 of the General Statutes is amended by adding a new section to read:

-"§ 105-244.2.
-Reduction of sales tax assessments against small businesses that attempt to comply with the law.

-- (a) Reduction.
-The Secretary shall waive penalties otherwise due under G.S.
-105-236 and shall reduce an assessment against a business for State and local sales and use taxes when the business meets all of the following requirements: - (1) The business remitted to the Secretary all the sales and use taxes it collected during the relevant period. - (2) The business had not been instructed in a prior audit to collect sales and use taxes in the circumstance that is the basis of the assessment. - (3) The business attempted to comply with the sales and use tax law before receiving the assessment by seeking and following advice from an attorney, an accountant, or the Department on its sales and use tax obligations. - (4) The annual gross receipts of the business, combined with the annual gross receipts of all related persons, as defined in G.S.
-105-163.010, do not exceed one million eight hundred thousand dollars (\$1,800,000).
+May 27, 2008 1 A BILL TO BE ENTITLED 2 AN ACT TO PROTECT SMALL BUSINESSES FROM CERTAIN SALES AND USE 3 TAX ASSESSMENTS, TO HELP SMALL BUSINESSES UNDERSTAND THE 4 COMPLEXITIES OF THE SALES AND USE TAX LAWS BY REQUIRING 5 CONSULTATION FROM THE DEPARTMENT OF REVENUE, AND TO 6 ALLOW ALL TAXPAYERS TO RELY ON VERBAL ADVICE FROM THE 7 DEPARTMENT OF REVENUE.
+8 The General Assembly of North Carolina enacts: 9 SECTION 1.
+Article 9 of Chapter 105 of the General Statutes is amended by 10 adding a new section to read: "§ 105-244.2.
+Reduction of sales tax assessments against small businesses that 11 attempt to comply with the law.
+12 Reduction. - The Secretary shall waive penalties otherwise due under 13 (a) 14 G.S.
+105-236 and shall reduce an assessment against a business for State and local sales 15 and use taxes when the business meets all of the following requirements: The business remitted to the Secretary all the sales and use taxes it 16 (1) 17 collected during the relevant period.
+18 The business had not been instructed in a prior audit to collect sales (2) 19 and use taxes in the circumstance that is the basis of the assessment.
+20 The business attempted to comply with the sales and use tax law (3)

+- (3) The business attempted to comply with the sales and use tax law before receiving the assessment by seeking and following advice from an attorney, an accountant, or the Department on its sales and use tax obligations.

-(b) Amount. - The amount by which a sales and use tax assessment against a small business shall be reduced under this section is a percentage of the assessment.
+(4) The approal gross receipts of the business combined with the approal - (4) The annual gross receipts of the business, combined with the annual gross receipts of all related persons, as defined in G.S.
+105-163.010, do not exceed one million eight hundred thousand dollars (\$1,800,000). - (b) Amount.
+The amount by which a sales and use tax assessment against a small business shall be reduced under this section is a percentage of the assessment.
 The percentage is determined by the average monthly gross receipts of the business for the period of the audit that led to the assessment.
 The following table sets out the applicable percentage reductions of an assessment.

 Average Monthly Gross- Average Monthly Percentage

 Receipts of Business Over Gross Receipts Up To Reduction

 -0- \$50,000 98%

 \$50,000 \$100,000 95%

-\$100,000 \$150,000 90%"
+\$100.000 \$150,000 90%"